AbieFund/abie-archive/CONTRACT.md

 Anyone can send a proposal (on-the-ground players, organisations, members).

-The person responsible for the project is called the beneficiary.
+The person responsible for the project is called the `beneficiary`.

-There is one form to be filled :
+The form :

 * name
 * address